Welcome and Inclusion

 - Our main worship space is a level area with chairs which can be arranged flexibly to fit in with people’s needs.

-- We usually have at least one wheelchair-user present and ensure that someone will move a chair so that the wheelchair user can sit anywhere amongst the congregation.
+- Whenever we have a wheelchair user present, we ensure that someone will move a chair/chairs so that wheelchair users can sit anywhere amongst the congregation.

 - We have a number of worshippers who need more space because they use walkers or who need supportive seating.
 Most frequently they use one of the chairs with arms next to the aisle.

 - Nobody is expected to stand if they can’t easily do so… we will normally have some people seated throughout the service and frequently have parts of the service where all are seated together.

 - We have members of the congregation and people in leadership roles with significant experience with disabilities and we seek to use those gifts to promote inclusion.